CumulusNetworks/docs/content/cumulus-linux-58/System-Configuration/Netfilter-ACLs.md

 ```

 {{%notice note%}}
-Spectrum 1 TCAM resource profiles that control ACLs and multicast route scale are different from {{<link url="Supported-Route-Table-Entries" text="forwarding resource profiles">}} that control MAC table, IPv4, and IPv6 entry scale.
+Spectrum 1 TCAM resource profiles that control ACLs and multicast route scale are different from {{<link url="Forwarding-Table-Size-and-Profiles" text="forwarding resource profiles">}} that control MAC table, IPv4, and IPv6 entry scale.
 {{%/notice%}}

 ### ATCAM on Spectrum-2 and Later